Characteristics, what do basilisks eat? reproduction, it runs on water, what prevents it from sinking?

-The Jesus Christ lizard also goes by other names such as Jesus lizard, cherepo or gallego (Costa Rica), moracho or meracho (Panama), toloque or teterete (Mexico), piandes (Ecuador), pasarroyos (Colombia).
+The Jesus Christ or Basilisk lizard also goes by other names, such as Jesus lizard, cherepo or gallego (Costa Rica), moracho or meracho (Panama), toloque or teterete (Mexico), piandes (Ecuador), and pasarroyos (Colombia).

-This lizard belongs to the family Corytophanidae, of the genus Basiliscus, to which several species such as B.basiliscus belong, B. galeritus, red-headed; B. plumifrons, green or double-crested, and B. vittatus, brown with stripes, which share some characteristics such as habitat (tropical rainforest from Central America and southern Mexico to some regions of northwestern Mexico).
-Colombia, Ecuador and Venezuela, or the presence of at least two ridges or sails, as well as other aspects of its morphology.
+This lizard belongs to the family Corytophanidae, of the genus Basiliscus, to which several species belong, such as B. basiliscus, B. galeritus (red-headed), B. plumifrons (green or double-crested), and B. vittatus (brown with stripes), all sharing some characteristics, such as habitat (tropical rainforest from Central America and southern Mexico to some regions of northwestern Colombia, Ecuador and Venezuela), or the presence of at least two ridges or sails, as well as other aspects of its morphology.

 The species Basiliscus basiliscus measures 70 to 75 cm, including the long tail, and can weigh from 200 to 500 g.
 It resembles the iguana, but its body is more upright and slender.

-This lizard grows according to seasonal variations, especially to the distribution of rainfall in its habitat, to which it is very sensitive.
-Likewise, social interaction with other individuals (Van Devender 1978).
+This lizard grows according to seasonal variations, especially in the distribution of rainfall in its habitat, to which it is very sensitive.
+Likewise, its growth is affected by social interaction with other individuals (Van Devender 1978).

-It has three crest-shaped sails: on the head, back and tail.
-It moves with great ease.
+It has three crest-shaped sails: on the head, back and tail and it moves with great ease.